electricbookworks/electric-book/samples/text/01-01-plain-text.md

 "I am glad to hear your Majesty say so."

 "I am immensely indebted to you.
 Pray tell me in what way I can reward you.
-This ring--" He slipped an emerald snake ring from his finger and held it out upon the palm of his hand.
+This ring---" He slipped an emerald snake ring from his finger and held it out upon the palm of his hand.

 "Your Majesty has something which I should value even more highly," said Holmes.